rebeccauliasz/web-multimedia/content/slides/2019-11-04/_index.md

 class: compact
 # Javascript - Selecting DOM Elements

-* The `getElementByID()` method:  returns (or "gets") the DOM element that has the ID attribute with the specified value.
+* The `getElementById()` method:  returns (or "gets") the DOM element that has the ID attribute with the specified value.

     ```javascript
         let myDiv = document.getElementById("div1");